jorinvo/me/_posts/2014-12-06-lessons-learned-zudu.md

 ---
 title: Lessons Learned Building an Angular App with Node.js API
+summary: >
+  When working with new technologies there are always some surprises and it might be a good idea to take a moment after the work is done to think about what was good and what could be done differently.
 ---

 At [sope.io](http://sope.io/) we built a product discovery app, [Zudu](http://www.zudu.cc/).